gregorvilkner/PiSystemGraphQL/README.md

 - a self-host owin console app that wants to run on the server and eats the AF .NET SDK 4.0 and .NET Framework 4.7
 - requires basic auth in the request header from the client side and builds a System.Net.NetworkCredential to access the PI System
-- the GraphQL object model includes piSystem, afDatabase, afElement, afAttribute, afElementTemplate
+- the GraphQL object model includes piSystem, afDatabase, afElement, afAttribute, piTsValue, afElementTemplate
 - entrance points include: piSystem(name), afDatabase(path), afElement(path), afElementTemplates(afDb path, names)
-- once your past your entrance point you can recursively traverse the AF model anywhere you want
+- once you're past your entrance point you can recursively traverse the AF model anywhere you want incl. attribute values, snapshot values, timestamps, and time series data (pretty plot, all values, equal distance interpolated values between start and end datetime)
-- limitations: for now it's totally read-only. primary use case include dashboards and etl jobs
+- limitations: all datetime values are UTC. no time zones here. no daylight savings here. time to grow up...
-- limitations: for now it gets afAttribute snapshot values, no timeseries data yet
+- limitations: access to a PI System using this codebase is read-only. primary use cases include dashboards and etl jobs

 ## App Settings